air-h-128k-il/HorliX/README.md

 - SSL support
 -  and so on

- ‘HorliX’ was named after not ony Horos/OsiriX but also ‘Horlicks’ , a female legendary race horse in NZ.
+ ‘HorliX’ was named after not only Horos/OsiriX but also ‘Horlicks’ , a female legendary race horse in NZ.

 ### Gallery